Valks-Games/sankari/.github/CONTRIBUTING_CODER.md

 > ℹ️ There is an in-game console you can bring up with `F12`.
 Type `help` to view a list of all the commands.
 You can program any of these commands within their respective scripts located under `res://Scripts/UI/Console/Commands`

 > ℹ️ Please always use `Logger.Log()` over `GD.Print()` as the logger uses a thread safe approach removing the possibility of random game crashes.
 I noticed that `Logger.Log()` is not great for logging things every frame as it lags behind.
-So use `GD.Print()` but please remove the call to this in your final PR changes.
+So use `GD.Print()` for those scenarios but please remove the call(s) to these in your final PR changes.

 > ℹ️ Try making use of `Print()` and `PrintFull()`.
 For example `Logger.Log(myArray.Print())` and `Logger.Log(this.PrintFull())`, try it out!